 European shares gain ahead of big week for central banks

-Dec 13 (Reuters) - European shares inched higher on Monday, lifted by economically sensitive sectors, ahead of monetary policy decisions by some of the world's largest central banks that could potentially include an early end to U.S. policy stimulus.
+Dec 13 (Reuters) - European shares rose on Monday, lifted by economically sensitive sectors ahead of a wave of central bank policy decisions that could potentially include an early end to U.S. stimulus.

-The pan-European benchmark STOXX 600 .STOXX was up 0.3% at 476.88 points, as of 0826 GMT.
-Asian stocks tracked Wall Street gains after U.S. inflation data, which was well within market expectations, sent the S&P 500 .SPX to all-time high on Friday.
+The pan-European benchmark STOXX 600 .STOXX was up 0.7% after three sessions of losses.
+The global mood was largely upbeat after in-line U.S. inflation data sent the S&P 500 .SPX to an all-time high on Friday.

 The ECB is set to halve the amount of assets it buys each month from April, according to a Reuters poll, which judged that a reprieve from high euro zone inflation by late 2022 means a rate hike is years away.